 Dialogue can make your story.
-In fact, as Shakespeare knew, you can tell a whole story just through dialogue.
+In fact, as Shakespeare knew, you can tell a whole story just through authentic, realistic dialogue.
+You’re probably thinking: “Easier said than done.”

-Good stories are about real people, and real people love to talk to each other.
+Good stories are about real people, and people in real life love to talk to each other.
 We are biologically disposed to receive pleasure from conversation.

 Dialogue is a Skill

 I eavesdropped on conversations for months.
 It was actually a little creepy.
-But it’s taught me so much about how real dialogue works.
+But it taught me so much about how real dialogue works, and how I can take a conversation to inspire natural dialogue and nuanced conversations in my creative writing.

 1. Real People Say Random Things

 As writers, we want our characters to talk about things central to our plot, but humans are weird.
-They don’t talk about important things.
+Tin real conversations, people don’t talk about important things.
 More often than not, they talk about mundane things like the weather.

 To write realistically random dialogue without losing track of your plot, have your characters begin a conversation about something random, and then circle around to the important parts of your plot.